Last-Order/Minyami/readme.md

 Q: How to set proxy for Minyami?

 A: You can use `--proxy` to set proxy server for Minyami.
 HTTP/SOCKS5 proxy are supported.
 Or you can use environment variables `HTTP_PROXY`/`HTTPS_PROXY`/`ALL_PROXY` to provide proxy configuration for Minyami.
+And Minyami will read proxy settings from environment variables and Windows system proxy settings.
+To disable any proxy setting from context, you can add `--disable-proxy` or set `env.NO_PROXY` to and non-empty values.

 Q: How to set temporary file location?

-A: You can use environment variables to set the directory of temporary files.
-See [Issue #80](https://github.com/Last-Order/Minyami/issues/80#issuecomment-869132412).
+A: You can use `--temp-dir` to set the directory of temporary files.

 Q: How to set multiple HTTP headers?